ultralytics/ultralytics/docs/modes/export.md

   <br>
   <strong>Watch:</strong> How To Export Custom Trained Ultralytics YOLOv8 Model and Run Live Inference on Webcam.
 </p>

+## Why Choose YOLOv8's Export Mode?

+- **Versatility:** Export to multiple formats including ONNX, TensorRT, CoreML, and more.
+- **Performance:** Gain up to 5x GPU speedup with TensorRT and 3x CPU speedup with ONNX or OpenVINO.
+- **Compatibility:** Make your model universally deployable across numerous hardware and software environments.
+- **Ease of Use:** Simple CLI and Python API for quick and straightforward model exporting.

+### Key Features of Export Mode

+Here are some of the standout functionalities:

+- **One-Click Export:** Simple commands for exporting to different formats.
+- **Batch Export:** Export batched-inference capable models.
+- **Optimized Inference:** Exported models are optimized for quicker inference times.
+- **Tutorial Videos:** In-depth guides and tutorials for a smooth exporting experience.

+!!! tip "Tip"

+    * Export to ONNX or OpenVINO for up to 3x CPU speedup.
+    * Export to TensorRT for up to 5x GPU speedup.

 ## Usage Examples